samuelembiale/plant_UI_Design/README.md

 # plant_UI_Design
-This is the UI design challenge for flutter app
+This is the flutter app for the the UI design challenge.